huawei-openlab/oct/engine/scheduler/API.md

 It keeps running as a daemon, communicates with the 'Test Case Server'， 'Container service Server' and the 'Test Server'.

-There is one  [configuration](#configs "configuration") file, the OCT user need to modify it to his/her own setting first.
+The [configuration](#configs "configuration") file is used for the OCT user to set his/her own configuration.

-There are two open [APIs](#apis "APIs"), by using these, the 'Scheduler' user could monitor the running task.
+The [openAPIs](#apis "APIs") are used for the 'Scheduler' user to monitor the running status.

 The [attributes](#attributes "attributes") are listed at the end of this document.

 ##Configs